-In the absence of many sociohistorical works on the subject - a situation it may be wise to change, for reasons that will be developed later in the text - it is nevertheless possible to consult the numerous manuals dealing explicitly with algorithms.
-Distinguished computer scientists have indeed dedicated their lives to the study of algorithms, gradually forming a specific and highly esteemed subfield called "algorithmic study" whose framing of algorithms now constitutes, we believe, their standard, conventional definition (whose historical formation remains unclear, though).10 start with a short history of the term11 before quickly shifting to its general contemporary acceptation as a systematic method composed of different steps.12 Authors then specify that the rules of algorithms' steps should be univocal enough to be implemented in computing devices, thus differentiating algorithms from other a priori systematic methods such as cooking recipes or installation guides.
-In the same movement, it is also specified that these step-by-step computer-implementable methods always refer to a problem they are designed to solve.13 This second definitional element assigns algorithms a function: allowing computers to provide answers that are correct relative to specific problems at hand.
+In the absence of many sociohistorical works on the subject-a situation it may be wise to change, for reasons that will be developed later in the text-it is nevertheless possible to consult the numerous manuals dealing explicitly with algorithms.
+Distinguished computer scientists have indeed dedicated their lives to the study of algorithms, gradually forming a specific and highly esteemed subfield called "algorithmic study" whose framing of algorithms now constitutes, we believe, their standard, conventional definition (whose historical formation remains unclear, though).

+When browsing through the numerous computer science manuals on algorithmic study, one notices algorithms are defined in quite a homogeneous way.
+Authors typically start with a short history of the term before quickly shifting to its general contemporary acceptation as a systematic method composed of different steps.
+Authors then specify that the rules of algorithms' steps should be univocal enough to be implemented in computing devices, thus differentiating algorithms from other a priori systematic methods such as cooking recipes or installation guides.
+In the same movement, it is also specified that these step-by-step computer-implementable methods always refer to a problem they are designed to solve.
+This second definitional element assigns algorithms a function: allowing computers to provide answers that are correct relative to specific problems at hand.